 In the normal course of business and as a result of the consumer-oriented nature of the industry in which we operate, we and other industry participants are frequently subject to various consumer claims, litigation and regulatory investigations seeking damages, fines and statutory penalties.
 The claims allege, among other theories of liability, violations of state, federal and foreign truth-in-lending, credit availability, credit reporting, consumer protection, warranty, debt collection, insurance and other consumer-oriented laws and regulations, including claims seeking damages for alleged physical and mental harm relating to the repossession and sale of consumers' vehicles and other debt collection activities.
 As the assignee of Consumer Loans originated by Dealers, we may also be named as a co-defendant in lawsuits filed by consumers principally against Dealers.
 We may also have disputes and litigation with Dealers.
+The claims may allege, among other theories of liability, that we breached our Dealer servicing agreement.
+We may also have disputes and litigation with vendors and other third parties.
 The claims may allege, among other theories of liability, that we breached a license agreement or contract.
 The damages, fines and penalties that may be claimed by consumers, regulatory agencies, Dealers, vendors or other third parties in these types of matters can be substantial.
 The relief requested by plaintiffs varies but may include requests for compensatory, statutory and punitive damages and injunctive relief, and plaintiffs may seek treatment as purported class actions.
 The following matters include current actions to which we are a party and updates to matters that were disclosed in our Annual Report on Form 10-K for the year ended December 31, 2019.

-On May 7, 2019, we received a subpoena from the Office of the New York State Attorney General, relating to the Company's origination and collection policies and procedures in the state of New York.
+On May 7, 2019, we received a subpoent from the Office of the New York State Attorney General, relating to the Company's origination and collection policies and procedures in the state of New York.
 We are cooperating with the inquiry and cannot predict the eventual scope, duration or outcome at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.

 On April 22, 2019, we received a civil investigative demand from the Bureau of Consumer Financial Protection (the "Bureau") seeking, among other things, certain information relating to the Company's origination and collection of Consumer Loans, TPPs and credit reporting.
 On May 7, 2020 we received another civil investigative demand from the Bureau seeking additional information relating to its investigation.
-The Company raised various objections to the May 7, 2020 civil investigative demand, and on May 26, 2020, we were notified that it was withdrawn, and that the Bureau would be issuing another, similar civil investigative demand.
-We are cooperating with the inquiry and cannot predict the eventual scope, duration or outcome at this time.
+The Company raised various objections to the May 7, 2020 civil investigative demand, and on May 26, 2020, we were notified that it was withdrawn.
+On June 1, 2020, we received another civil investigative demand that was similar to the May 7, 2020 demand, and which raised many of the same objections.
+We have formally petitioned the Bureau to modify the June 1, 2020 civil investigative demand and continue to cooperate with the investigation, but cannot predict the eventual scope, duration or outcome at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.